Houston Updates

 Despite sharply rising rates, the SPF has not forecast a recession in this round of tighter monetary policy.
 Figure 1 shows the results of the Survey over the last six quarters for gross domestic product (GDP), the broadest measure of the economy.
 Forecast results are shown for six quarters, allowing us to compare August 2022 to the latest SPF forecast available.

-We saw a moderately strong economy in mid-2022, then an economy that was assumed to weaken through May, but which has now shown a return to better growth over the last two quarters.
-If we average the four forecast quarters in each SPF release this year, we see GDP growth increase steadily from 0.9 percent to 1.0%, 1,2%, and now 1.3%.
-This still runs below the long-run trend growth of 1.6-1.7% but looks more and more like the Fed’s soft-landing with a cyclical slowdown but no recession.
+We saw a moderately strong economy in mid-2022, then an economy that was assumed to weaken through May 2023 according to the SPF, but which has now shown a return to better growth over the last three quarters.
+If we average the four forecast quarters in each SPF release last year, we see GDP growth projections increase steadily from 0.9 percent to 1.0%, 1.2%, and 1.3%, and finally we see 1.6% early this year.
+This latest forecast runs slightly on the low side of long-run trend growth of 1.6-1.7% and looks more and more like a soft landing with limited cyclical slowing.

 Figure 1

-The US economy probably accounts for over 60 percent of the cyclical change in Houston, and the US variable we rely on most heavily for Houston’s forecast is US payroll employment.
+The US economy probably accounts for 60-70 percent of the cyclical change in Houston, and the US variable we rely on most heavily for Houston’s forecast is US payroll employment.
 Regional economic data is limited compared to the wide-ranging and detailed data available for the US.
 In Houston, GDP and personal income figures are published only once a year, for example.
-Payroll employment, in contrast, is available monthly and provides substantial detail for comparison to Houston.
+Payroll employment, in contrast, is available monthly and provides substantial detail that allows comparison of Houston to US performance.

 Figure 2 follows the format of Figure 1, except now substituting US payroll employment.
-A typical number of monthly US jobs over the dozen years leading up to the pandemic was about 125,000.
-Like GDP, job growth had already weakened by the August forecast of last year, weakened further in following quarters, but then strengthened again this summer.
-It currently shows the next four quarters running at an improved 91,000 jobs per month.
+A typical number of monthly US jobs over the dozen years leading up to the pandemic was about 150,000.
+Like GDP, job growth had already been projected to weaken by the August forecast of last year, weakened further in following quarters, but then strengthened after last summer.
+It currently shows the next four quarters running at an improved 122,600 jobs per month.
 Even with this improvement, we still see coming quarters running below trend job growth, although with no recession in sight.

 Figure 2

-The most striking feature of these recent forecasts, however, is the persistence of job growth at quite high levels throughout the last year.
-And the persistence of the SPF membership in wrongly forecasting a sharp slowdown in the face of sustained and outsized job-growth numbers.
+The most striking feature of these recent forecasts, however, is the persistence of job growth at higher than forecast levels throughout 2022 and 2023.
+And the persistence of the SPF membership in wrongly forecasting a sharp slowdown in the face of what turned into sustained growth and outsized job-growth numbers.
 In Figure 3 we can see that the SPF was certainly in too much of a hurry for slower growth to arrive, but that growth has been slowly falling for some time and returning to trend in both the US and Houston.
-Figure 3 is a nice picture of the escalator taken down instead of the elevator.
-Their forecast is for further moderate slowing to below trend but no recession.
+Figure 3 is a nice picture of the economy taking job-growth escalator down instead of the elevator.
+The SPF forecast is for further slowing to below trend but no recession.

 Figure 3

-This continued unexpected consumer strength is witness to the size of the stock of accumulated cash during the pandemic.
+This unexpected consumer strength in 2023 is witness to the stock of accumulated cash during and following the pandemic.
 (Discussed at length below.)
-However, this time the forecasters may be right.
 The US economy has already weakened on a number of fronts.
 Both US and Houston manufacturing fell into recession in mid-2022 and the wholesale trade sector quickly followed.
 Even quicker declines came from interest-sensitive sectors like single- and multi-family housing, commercial real estate, and banking.
-It was the large consumer sector that had refused to buckle under high interest rates, but signs of slower growth is now showing up in both income and spending, as well as jobs.
+It was the large consumer sector that had refused to buckle under high interest rates, but signs of slower growth are now showing up in both income and spending, as well as jobs.

 The End of COVID Stimulus … And How the Consumer Keeps Spending